Understand different protocols - SeaTalk1 & SeaTalkNG

 NMEA 0183

-NMEA 0183 is the non-proprietary "standard" message format and protocol for most marine electronics manufactured prior to NMEA 2000.
-There are two; types of NMEA 0183 – "old" (version 1.5) and a current version (2.0+) Version 1.5 uses RS232 device specification for connection, and the current protocol uses RS422 (differential).
+NMEA 0183 is the non-proprietary "standard" message format and protocol for most marine electronics manufactured before NMEA 2000.
+There are two types of NMEA 0183 – "old" (version 1.5) and a current version (2.0+) Version 1.5 uses RS232 device specification for connection, and the current protocol uses RS422 (differential).
 The principle between the RS232 and RS422 versions is the same, and the data is almost identical.

 The biggest change between v1.5 and v2.0+ data is is the addition of checksums on The NMEA 0183 sentences.
 Before 2.0+ it was not mandatory to have a checksum at the end of the sentence, but this was changed when 2.0 was implemented.